kranzky/insoluble/folly.md

 Bristled akin to a rejected awe column, the group hesitated before the grinning creature, unsure of the intentions behind the offered pills.

-Mike hesitated, unsure.

-"Guys, what now?"

-The creature still grinned, waiting.

-"I don't want to be the boss anymore, but think about our slips while drinking today," Mike said.

-Princess considered his words.

 The pills tapped rhythmically, their quantities seeming nice and inviting, sending mixed signals to the group.

-Mike, the Princess, Rob, and Dan considered the strange creature before them.
-Rob, unsure, asked the creature about the pills.
-Mike silently analyzed the situation, trying to discern the creature's intentions.
-The creature responded, "Arteries maximum pill drugs dose."

 Ironically, Rob's subtle longing for answers made the odd situation even more intriguing.